 - You will find the “Roaming” option there, press to activate or deactivate it.

 Once that this process is done, the roaming will be ready to be used.
-Or, if it was deactivated, people won’t have to worry about any additional charges.
+Or, if it was deactivated, customers won’t have to worry about any additional charges.

 Opinions about the Verizon Roaming